swcarpentry/good-enough-practices-in-scientific-computing/index.md

     *   How to cite this project overall
     *   Where to find/how to cite data sets, code, figures, and other things that have their own DOIs

+### Discussion

 The first and second are to help you as well as other people---remember, your most important collaborator is yourself six months from now.
 The third and fourth items are there to make it easy for other people to help you and give you credit for your work.

 ## Project Organization

+### Goals

+1. Convention over configuration
+    (why add cognitive load of different layout unless there's significant demonstrable advantage?)
+2. Support the ways tools work and reduce possibility for error
+    *   E.g., separating source data from processed data reduces odds of mistakenly re-processing files
+3. Project should be able to grow and be revisited without major reorganization or inconsistency

+### Rules

 Sub-directories in each project are organized according to Noble's rules: